JoshuaStapleton21/blogmaker/posts/ai_horror.md

 ```
 I'm not sure if I'm more afraid of: the silence or of what it means.
 ```
 I like this one a lot.
 Very open-ended.
 The tension is palpable, yet cannot be pinned down.
-It is infinitely more terrifying to not know the nature of that which is threatening you.
+It is infinitely more terrifying to not know the nature of that which is threatening you, than to know it.

 ```
 The wind whispered to me.
 He said he could make me fly if I wanted to.